 - Kayaks, paddleboats, boats, and canoes are a lot more fun with this age, since they can start to help with everything involved!
 Herrick Lake and Blackwell are both popular spots.

 - As children begin to learn more about the world around them, their appreciation for nature deepens.
-A fun-filled afternoon on a farm or a stroll through a conservatory can help children see more of the beauty in nature.
+A fun-filled afternoon on a farm can help children see more of the beauty in nature.

 - Go on a treasure hunt!
 Explore your neighborhood or another one across town by hunting for geocaches.